 Confirmation is the second sacrament of initiation.
 It strengthens the graces of our Baptism, seals us with the special gift of the Holy Spirit which strengthens us to live and proclaim the Gospel.
 Confirmation strengthens our life with God, unites us more closely to Christ and his body of the Church.
 The bishop through the "laying on of hands" and "anointing with holy oil" evokes the Holy Spirit to dwell within us and grant seven gifts: wonder and awe, reverence, understanding, right judgment, knowledge, courage and wisdom.
 Confirmation leaves a mark or seal on our soul and marks us forever as belonging to Christ.

-Questions about receiving the sacrament of Confirmation can be directed to Linda Cummer, our Director of Youth Faith Formation click here to send an email message or call (920) 421-2195.
+Questions about receiving the sacrament of Confirmation can be directed to Faith Formation Coordinator, Abigail Ahrens for further instruction.
+Click Here to send an email message or call (920) 421-2195.

 THE EUCHARIST/HOLY COMMUNION

 The Holy Eucharist is a sacrament and a sacrifice.
 In the Holy Eucharist, under the appearances of bread and wine, the Lord Jesus Christ is really, truly, and substantially present.
 The Council of Trent in the sixteenth century proclaimed the truth that had been held since the Last Supper, that Jesus is present in the Holy Eucharist, Body, Blood, Soul, and Divinity.

 As Catholics, we fully participate in the celebration of the Eucharist when we receive Holy Communion.
 We are encouraged to receive Communion devoutly and be properly disposed to receive Communion.